microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Send-MgTeamActivityNotification.md

   - `[Topic <IMicrosoftGraphTeamworkActivityTopic>]`: teamworkActivityTopic
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Source <String>]`: teamworkActivityTopicSource
     - `[Value <String>]`: The topic value.
-If the value of the source property is entityUrl, this must be a Microsoft Graph URL.
+If the value of the source property is entityUrl, this must be a Microsoft.Graph.Beta URL.
 If the vaule is text, this must be a plain text value.
     - `[WebUrl <String>]`: The link the user clicks when they select the notification.
 Optional when source is entityUrl; required when source is text.

 INPUTOBJECT <ITeamsIdentity>: Identity Parameter